bytewizer/microserver/README.md

 ## Microsoft .NET Micro Framework (NETMF)

-Have a look <a href="https://github.com/microcompiler/microserver/releases/tag/v1.1.0"> here </a> if your looking for the orginal MicroServer built for Microsoft .NET Micro Framework (NETMF).
+Have a look <a href="https://github.com/microcompiler/microserver/releases/tag/v1.1.0"> here </a> if your looking for the original MicroServer built for Microsoft .NET Micro Framework (NETMF).

 ## Contributions